zhut19/processing/montecarlo/README.md

 # osg-montecarlo
 Repository for scripts to run xenon1t MC code

-You will need the Xenon1T code in order to run this (MC, pax, hax).
 In order to run the MC code:
 * checkout this repository
 * edit the `xenon.submit` file and change queue 10 to the number of trials to run